 Maintain a current doctor's recommendation and having a clearly defined patient/caregiver relationship.
 Keep a copy of your recommendation or ID Card or both (depending on the state) in your wallet.
 You may want to memorize your physician's and lawyer's phone numbers, or write them down to keep with your doctor's recommendation or identification.

-Tell family, friends, roommates, etc. about your medical use of marijuana.
+Tell family, friends, roommates, etc. about your medical use of cannabis.
 They should be prepared to assist if you are harassed or arrested.
 They should also learn about their own legal rights, in case they are questioned if you get arrested.

 Have an emergency in case you are arrested, including how to get out of jail (bail, bond, or being released on your own recognizance), protecting your personal belongings and financial data, planning emergency child care or pet care